 University Engineering Initiative Act

-In fiscal year 2013–2023, the legislation will allot $3.5 million per year to the Kansas State University College of Engineering.
+In fiscal years 2013–23, the legislation will allot $3.5 million per year to the K-State College of Engineering.
 The college must then provide a one-to-one match from non-state sources, or $3.5 million per year, for a total of $35 million over the next 10 years, to support engineering education programs.

-Within 10 years, the Kansas State College of Engineering will add more than 160 new graduates to the graduation class.
+Within 10 years, the K-State College of Engineering will add more than 160 new graduates to the graduation class.
 The student body will grow by at least 750 students.
 In turn, we will expand faculty by an additional 35 positions and increase our facilities by over 100,000 square feet.
-Learn more about the Phase IV Expansion.
-The expansion of the student body and increase in faculty and staff will be implemented to expand our student pipeline.
+The expansion of the student body and the increase in faculty and staff will be implemented to expand our student pipeline.

 To support the breadth of the advancement of the college, we expect the following to occur: